Linda Rich, Senior Program Officer, Learning and Network

 Kristina L. Wahl, President

-Ms. Wahl joined The Barra Foundation as a Program Officer in 2010 and became President in 2013.
+Kristina (Tina) joined The Barra Foundation as a Program Officer in 2010 and became President in 2013.
 Prior to joining Barra, she worked at The Pew Charitable Trusts as a Senior Associate and then as a Program Officer.
 She also served as Managing Director of Marketing and Development at the Transitional Work Corporation, which at one time was the largest urban transitional jobs program in the country.
-After graduating from La Salle University, Kristina joined the Vincentian Service Corps and served as a volunteer at Covenant House in New York City.
+After graduating from La Salle University, Tina joined the Vincentian Service Corps and served as a volunteer at Covenant House in New York City.
 She holds a Master’s Degree in Public Policy from the John F. Kennedy School of Government at Harvard University.
-Currently, Kristina serves on the Boards of Philanthropy Network of Greater Philadelphia and the Center for Health Care Strategies.
+Currently, Tina serves on the Boards of Philanthropy Network of Greater Philadelphia and the Center for Health Care Strategies.
+She also is a member of PIDC’s Capitalization Committee.
 She has served on the Board of Trustees at La Salle University, Gwynedd Mercy Academy High School and La Salle Academy, an elementary school for at-risk youth located in North Philadelphia.
 She has been a member of the Philadelphia Museum of Art’s Campaign Cabinet and Villanova University’s Department of Public Administration Advisory Board.
 Kristina grew up in Ambler, PA and feels a strong allegiance to the Greater Philadelphia region.